amad00r/sisc-von-neumann/README.md

 siscvn build /local/path/to/file.sisa
 ```

-This command will create a .bin file with same name and location as
+This command will create a .bin file with the same name and location as
 the source file.

 ### run